aws-cloudformation/aws-cloudformation-templates/aws/services/CloudFormation/MacrosExamples/DateFunctions/README.md

 # Date functions

-Provides string transformation utility functions.
+Provides date tranformation utility functions.
+Can be used in things like policies that need ISO formatted date values.

 ## Basic Usage

-Place the transform where you would like the output to be placed and provide the input string as the value for the InputString Parameter.
-The example below shows converting an input parameter to upper case and setting it as the value for a tag on an s3 bucket.
+Place the transform where you would like the output to be placed and provide the [parameters](#parameters) for the [operation](#available-operations) you have chosen.

 ```yaml
 Parameters: